limengbinggz/ddtlcm/README.md

 * multivariate binary responses over pre-specified grouping of items

-* The functions' relations in the package `lotR` can be visualized by
+* The functions' relations in the package `ddtlcm` can be visualized by

 ```r
 library(DependenciesGraphs) # if not installed, try this-- devtools::install_github("datastorm-open/DependenciesGraphs")